Academics & Research

 The Tsai Center for Innovative Thinking at Yale (CITY) has the mission to inspire and support students from diverse backgrounds and disciplines to seek innovative ways to address real-world problems.
 CITY was launched in Fall 2017, building a new center of gravity to help students, faculty, and alumni collaborate more effectively across disciplines, endeavors, and ways of thinking about the world.

 Yale Institute for Biospheric Studies

 The Yale Institute for Biospheric Studies (YIBS) is the umbrella environmental science center on campus.
 It supports and inspires the environmental community at Yale through research and training, grants and fellowships, and weekly seminars and events.
 YIBS uses a collaborative and cross-disciplinary approach to study the entire biosphere: from molecules to landscapes, and everything in between.
-In addition to funding postdoctoral positions and the Edward P. Bass Distinguished Visiting Environmental Scholars Program, YIBS offers graduate student support to the Yale School of Forestry & Environmental Studies, and to the Yale Departments of Ecology & Evolutionary Biology, Environmental Engineering, and Geology & Geophysics.
+In addition to funding postdoctoral positions and the Edward P. Bass Distinguished Visiting Environmental Scholars Program, YIBS offers graduate student support to the Yale School of the Environment, and to the Yale Departments of Ecology & Evolutionary Biology, Environmental Engineering, and Geology & Geophysics.
 It also provides small grants for research affiliated with a wide range of Yale departments.

 Sustainability Enabled Exploration (SEE@Yale)

 Sustainability Enabled Exploration, or SEE@Yale, is a platform for publishing and disseminating student research on sustainability.
 Using EliScholar, a digital publishing platform available through the Yale University Library, it provides a repository for student, staff and faculty research on campus and New Haven area sustainability efforts.
 This allows students to determine what has already been done on a topic so that they can develop and pursue fresh and additive research projects.